About

 Artist Statement:

 I am preoccupied by ideas around light-based phenomena.
-I’m curious about the relationship of light to altered states of consciousness, sensations of boundarylessness and infinity, and whether representation of things elusive and ephemeral can be a metaphor for experiences of transcendence.
+I am curious about the relationship of light to altered states of consciousness, sensations of boundarylessness and infinity, and whether representation of things elusive and ephemeral can be a metaphor for experiences of transcendence.
 Digital media and projections are themselves like the slippery nature of mind.

 Using digital tools, I distort and transform photographs and videos that mostly originate from everyday sources of light.
 The results are abstract composites of indeterminate forms, perhaps slow moving, often colorful, and usually retaining their inherent luminosity.
 Little is obvious for the rational mind to grasp.